 The Catholic World Fragments: The Protestant Reformation

-By the 15th century, the Catholic Church had been the center of the Western European Christian world for nearly 15 hundred years.
-That unity shattered when a Christian priest named Martin Luther (1483 – 1546) revolted against what he viewed as the corruption of the Church.
-His revolt launched the Protestant Reformation.
-This reformation would reshape Europe as Catholics and Protestant Christian groups fought and power and influence across the continent and the world.
+By the 15th century, the Catholic Church had been the center of the Western European Christian world for nearly 12 hundred years.
+A German priest named Martin Luther (1483 – 1546) shattered that unity when he led a revolt against the Catholic Church.
+His rebellion launched the Protestant Reformation and reshaped Europe as Catholics and new Protestant Christian groups fought for influence and power across the continent.

 The causes of the Protestant Reformation

-Luther’s protestant reformation began in 1517 when he released a document called the 95 Theses.
-In this document, Luther laid out what he believed were the abuses and corruption of the Catholic Church.
-For speaking out against the Church, Pope Leo X excommunicated Luther from the Church in 1521, and Luther and his followers set up a new church, the Lutheran Church.
+Martin Luther’s reformation began in 1517 when he released a document called the 95 Theses, which criticized abuses and corruption within the Catholic Church.
+For speaking out, Pope Leo X excommunicated (removed) Luther from the Church in 1521.
+Luther and his followers then established a new Christian church named the Lutheran Church.

 Before the Protestant Reformation

 After the Protestant Reformation

 The Catholic Church dominated religious life in Western Europe.
 Most people practiced Catholocism.
 Most monarchs aligned with the Pope and the Catholic Church.

 New denominations of Christianity, such as Lutheranism, developed in Europe.
 In Northern and Western Europe, many people and some monarchs left the Catholic Church and began to identify with protestant Christianity.

 New beliefs about Christian practices: Luther also promoted different views on Christian beliefs and rituals.
 Many ideas Luther promoted were not originally his but borrowed from previous religious scholars and critics of Catholicism.